 Your ability to act with a high degree of professionalism will help ensure a successful resolution and that is something you and your employer can be proud of.

-While each scenario with an angry patient is unique, these seven tactics, whether implemented individually or simultaneously, are a highly effective way to achieve clarity and calmness.
+While each scenario with an angry patient is unique, these tactics are highly effective in achieving clarity and calmness.
 Your patient may not be immediately grateful for your calm and level-headed approach.
 However, your ability to act with a high degree of professionalism will help ensure a successful resolution and that is something you and your employer can be proud of.